wabzqem/vaxproxy/README.md

 ### Obtain a QR Code:

 **GIANT RED WARNING**: Doing this sends your temporary myGov authentication token to my server.
 This is very risky, as I could potentially be doing anything with it, including stealing your identity.
-However: the code that runs this is right here and deploys from the GitHub action and does nothing nefarious.
-Also I'm not that kind of person, but you have to trust me.
+The code that runs this is right here and deploys from the GitHub action and does nothing nefarious, but I could potentially deploy malicious code outside of this.
+I'm not that kind of person, but you have to trust me.
 Sorry.

 - Log in to myGov in your browser
 - Go to the following URL while your browser's network developer tools are open: https://www2.medicareaustralia.gov.au/moaapi/moa-ihs/record/cir/data/1